OfficeDev/office-js-docs-pr/docs/powerpoint/powerpoint-add-ins.md

 If you are building a content add-in, you will need to get the presentation's active view and handle the `ActiveViewChanged` event, as part of your `Office.Initialize` handler.

 > [!NOTE]
-> In PowerPoint on the web, the [Document.ActiveViewChanged](/javascript/api/office/office.document) event will never fire as Slide Show mode is treated as a new session.
+> In PowerPoint Online, the [Document.ActiveViewChanged](/javascript/api/office/office.document) event will never fire as Slide Show mode is treated as a new session.
 In this case, the add-in must fetch the active view on load, as shown in the following code sample.

 In the following code sample: